lp-Recovery of the Most Significant Subspace among Multiple Subspaces with Outliers: Introduction

 \subsection{Relevance of Theory}

 As discussed in \S\ref{subsec:background}, the geometric $\ell_1$ minimization is a prototype for other robust and convex PCA algorithms~\cite{Xu2010, Xu2012, robust_mccoy,robust_pca_ZL, LMTZ2012}.
 Without any control on the fraction of outliers, no guarantees are known for the exact recovery of the other algorithms.
-We thus find it interesting to analyze the robustness of the geometric $\ell_1$ minimization to spherically symmetric outliers with no restriction of their fraction.
-It is also interesting for us to quantify the phase transition of exact recovery at $p=1$.
-The analysis of the geometric $\ell_1$ minimization of this paper has inspired the analysis of~\cite{robust_pca_ZL, LMTZ2012} and is also directly used in~\cite{lp_recovery_part2_11}.
+We thus find it interesting to analyze the robustness of the geometric $\ell_1$ minimization to spherically uniform outliers (or spherically symmetric outliers) with no restriction of their fraction and with possibly other underlying subspaces.
+It is also interesting for us to quantify the phase transition of exact recovery at $p=1$ (different phase transitions at $p=1$ and $p=0$ are discussed later in \S\ref{sec:p1_min} and \S\ref{sec:mostsignificant} respectively).
+The analysis of the geometric $\ell_1$ minimization of this paper has inspired the different analysis of~\cite{robust_pca_ZL, LMTZ2012} and is also directly used in~\cite{lp_recovery_part2_11}.
+Nevertheless, our setting is non-convex and we are not aware of efficient and theoretically guaranteed strategies to approximate the global minimizer.
+It is possible that the ability to theoretically recover the global minimizer with an arbitrarily large fraction of outliers is closely related to the possible inefficiency of any algorithm that aims to compute this minimizer (see \S\ref{sec:non_convex}).

-We also note that Theorem~\ref{thm:hlm} can be repetitively applied to justify sequential HLM using $\ell_p$ minimization with $0<p \leq 1$ in the setting of i.i.d.~samples from a spherically symmetric HLM measure with no noise satisfying $\alpha_i > \sum_{j=i+1}^K \alpha_j$ for all $1 \leq i \leq K-1$.
-Furthermore, the proof of Theorem~\ref{thm:hlm} can justify the use of a variant of the $\ell_2$ loss function in the RANSAC setting of recovering a single subspace in~\cite{lp_ransac98, lp_ransac00} with i.i.d.~samples from our model when $K=1$.
-However, the proof of Theorem~\ref{thm:phase_hlm} (in particular, \eqref{eq:monotone}) shows that when $K>1$ the subspace obtained by the minimizer of this variant is different than the global $\ell_0$ subspace w.p.~1.